cjacobs3971/Employee-Tracker/README.md

 npm install

 3- Set up your MySQL database:
-Create a database named employee_db.
+Create a database named employees.
 Run the SQL scripts from db/schema.sql to create the necessary tables.

 4- Update the MySQL connection settings: